lights0123/lights0123.github.io/content/blog/avr-async-await.md

 register itself to wake up (via the `waker`) when it's ready.
 Then, it gets polled again, continuing the cycle.

+However, [LLVM has a bug][function-pointers] that crashes the MCU when calling a function pointer.
-However, I don't have waking up working quite yet, so let's comment out the part where I mark it as not ready:
+Unfortunately, that's entirely how `Waker`s are implemented, so let's comment out the part where I mark it as not ready:

 ```diff{numberLines: 15}
 -    ready.write(false);